Fp-Package/flow/README.md

 ## Methods

 There are various methodes that can be easily viewed but the most used are descibed below.

 ### addNode
 #### Parameter
-HTMLElement

-#### Description
-To add a node, you simply call adNode method on the intantiated object by passing the html element of your node that you want to create

-### addNode
-#### Parameter